Halifax Explosion: Explosion

 Large brick and stone factories near Pier 6, such as the Acadia Sugar Refinery, disappeared into unrecognizable heaps of rubble, killing most of their workers.
 The Nova Scotia cotton mill located 1.5 km (0.93 mile) from the blast was destroyed by fire and the collapse of its concrete floors.
-The Royal Naval College of Canada building was badly damaged, and several cadets and instructors maimed.
+The Royal Naval College of Canada building was badly damaged, and several cadets and instructors were maimed.
 The Richmond Railway Yards and station were destroyed, killing 55 railway workers and destroying and damaging over 500 railway cars.
 The North Street Station, one of the busiest in Canada, was badly damaged.

-View from the waterfront looking west from the ruins of the Sugar Refinery across the obliterated Richmond District several days after the explosion.
-The remains of Pier 6, site of the explosion, are on the extreme right.
+View from the waterfront looking west from the ruins of the Sugar Refinery across the obliterated Richmond District, several days after the explosion: The remains of Pier 6, site of the explosion, are on the far right.

-The death toll could have been worse had it not been for the self-sacrifice of an Intercolonial Railway dispatcher, Patrick Vincent (Vince) Coleman, operating at the railyard about 750 ft from Pier 6, where the explosion occurred.
-He and his co-worker, William Lovett, learned of the dangerous cargo aboard the burning Mont-Blanc from a sailor and began to flee.
+The death toll could have been worse had it not been for the self-sacrifice of an Intercolonial Railway dispatcher, Patrick Vincent (Vince) Coleman, operating at the railyard about 230 m from Pier 6, where the explosion occurred.
+His co-worker, William Lovett, and he learned of the dangerous cargo aboard the burning Mont-Blanc from a sailor and began to flee.
 Coleman remembered that an incoming passenger train from Saint John, New Brunswick, was due to arrive at the railyard within minutes.
 He returned to his post alone and continued to send out urgent telegraph messages to stop the train.
 Several variations of the message have been reported, among them this from the Maritime Museum of the Atlantic: "Hold up the train.
 Ammunition ship afire in harbor making for Pier 6 and will explode.
 Guess this will be my last message.
 Good-bye boys."
 Coleman's message was responsible for bringing all incoming trains around Halifax to a halt.
 It was heard by other stations all along the Intercolonial Railway, helping railway officials to respond immediately.
-Passenger Train No. 10, the overnight train from Saint John, is believed to have heeded the warning and stopped a safe distance from the blast at Rockingham, saving the lives of about 300 railway passengers.
+Whether Coleman's warning was instrumental in halting the overnight train from Saint John a safe distance from the blast at Rockingham, saving the lives of about 300 railway passengers, is uncertain.
+However, it certainly sped the dispatch of relief to the blast site.
 Coleman was killed at his post.